History of Tron USDT TRC20 gas fees, by day

 How to reduce Tron gas fees?

-1. Remember that sending USDT to a non-empty wallet costs only 13.4TRX (almost two times cheaper).
+- Remember that sending USDT to a non-empty wallet costs only 6.4TRX (almost two times cheaper).
+Note: These fees were recently reduced by 50% thanks to proposal #104.